 By: Dr. Michael E. Rosenbaum

 Sure, organic crops have less pesticide, herbicide and fungicide residues than conventional crops.
 But it goes deeper than just that.
-Starting with the soil, we're about to take a deeper look at why organically-grown herbs and foods are so much more nourishing for your body.
+Organically grown herbs and foods may be more nourishing for your body.

 You Are What You Eat, Taken A Step Further!

-Well-tended organic soil is teaming with helpful microbes, held together by a complex web of sophisticated chemistry.
-Synthetic fertilizers don't contain the thousands of unique molecules and dozens of trace minerals housed in good organic compost.
-When this lynchpin of organic agriculture is added to soil, it makes the soil a distinctively rich environment for plants to eat and grow.
+Well-tended organic soil contains helpful microbes.
+Synthetic fertilizers don't contain the thousands of unique molecules and trace minerals housed in good organic compost.
+Organic soil contains a distinctively rich environment for plants to eat and grow.

 In 2004, researchers at the University of Texas published a landmark study in the Journal of American College of Nutrition.
 They looked at 43 different fruits and vegetables, comparing nutritional data collected in 1950 and 1999.

-It turns out, the fruits and vegetables we eat today were consistently lower than the ones from half a century ago in protein, calcium, phosphorus, iron, vitamin B2 and vitamin C levels.
-While a number of factors contribute to this decline, the researchers pointed to declining soil chemistry as a major part of the problem.
+It turns out, the fruits and vegetables we eat today were consistently lower in nutrients than the ones from half a century ago in protein, calcium, phosphorus, iron, vitamin B2 and vitamin C levels.
+Several factors contribute to this decline, and the researchers pointed to declining soil chemistry as a major part of the problem.

 Research conducted by William Albrecht in the 1967 also showed the connection between conventional fertilizers and declining nutritional value.
 In his study, soybeans grown with conventional fertilizers produced more soybeans but were lower in calcium and phosphorus than soybeans grown without the conventional fertilizers.